tindandelion/tindandelion.github.io/_posts/2015-05-04-linux-project-on-windows.md

 Now, in order to go from a completely blank slate to all deliverables built, I only need to run `gradle build` from my project's root.
-And certainly, I can do `gradle clean` do abandon the virtual machine and start over clean!
+And certainly, I can do `gradle clean` do abandon the virtual machine and start over clean.

 [VirtualBox]: https://www.virtualbox.org